Even if you’ve been living under a rock, you must have heard at least some of the noise surrounding people born between 1997 and 2012, aka Gen Z.

 92% of Gen Z graduates want to discuss mental health at work

-Generation Z has put the mental health topic under the spotlight the moment they stepped on the workforce scene.
+Generation Z has put the mental health topic in the spotlight the moment they stepped into the workforce scene.
 Now, they expect employers to support their mission of overcoming mental health stigma.

 They see the openness about mental health issues so pivotal that 92% of recent Gen Z graduates wish to be able to discuss mental wellness at work, the Monster’s newest State of the Graduate Report shows.

 Yet, once Gen Z starts working, reality immediately contradicts their expectations.
-At least, that’s how the already-employed Gen Zers report.
+At least, that’s what the already-employed Gen Z workforce reports.

-As the already mentioned Deloitte survey on Gen Z and Millennials shows, only 56% of Gen Zs feel comfortable talking with their higher-ups about mental health challenges.
+As the already mentioned multigenerational workplace Deloitte survey on Gen Z and Millennials shows, only 56% of Gen Zers feel comfortable talking with their higher-ups about mental health challenges.

 On top of that, 52% believe their managers would be able to support them with mental health concerns, whereas 26% of Gen Zers worry they’d be discriminated against if they tried openly discussing mental health issues at work.